You really can’t beat a Classic Arrabiata Sauce. Served with Penne and Smoked Sausage, this truly is the perfect mid week family dinner!

 - 2 tbsp finely diced Fresh Parsley, plus extra to serve

-- Drizzle your olive oil into a pan over medium heat.
-Once hot, add sausage & fry for a few minutes each side until brown.
+- Drizzle the olive oil into a large deep pan over medium heat.
+Once hot, add the sausage & fry for a few minutes each side until browned.

-- Once your garlic becomes fragrant, add your tomato puree and fry for 1-2mins, then stir in starchy pasta water.
-Add your tomatoes then season to taste with salt, pepper and sugar.
-Allow to simmer for a good 10mins, or until it slightly thickens.
+- Stir in the tomato puree and fry for 1-2mins, then add in the chopped tomatoes.
+Season to taste with salt, pepper and sugar then simmer for 10mins, or until the sauce starts to thicken.

 Your Private Notes: